 After Chevrolet’s worldwide success during the 60’s, the following decades were tumultuous for the company during the gas crisis as it nearly put them into bankruptcy.
 It is clear that Chevrolet decided that it must meet the challenge that it was facing, head on, and to silence its critics, by introducing its promised world-beater, the Corvette ZR-1.
 Boy, did it silence those critics.

 “In its attempt to build anticipation, Chevrolet hyped the ZR-1 as ‘the king of the hill.
 When finally released, the ZR-1 became the world’s fastest ever production car.”

-In its attempt to build anticipation, Chevrolet hyped the ZR-1 as ‘the king of the hill.
-When finally released, the ZR-1 became the world’s fastest ever production car.
-And where Chevrolet’s reputation previously was known for its straight line speed, the ZR-1 took their reputation to another level, cementing its legacy for being much more than that.
+Chevrolet, before this model, had a previous reputation for its straight line speed, the ZR-1 took their reputation to another level, cementing its legacy for being much more than that.
 This car could truly hold it own on the track with its exceptional handling and braking system.
 Its handling won universal praise from the industry erudite, which helped rejuvenate the Corvette’s reputation.
 The ZR-1 would even go on to set a world record for highest 24 hour-5,000 mile land-speed of 282 km/h.

 The Corvette became wildly popular during the years following its release, not only because of its high performance but for its highly affordable price.
 The ZR-1 was by far the most affordable super car but only because it was a Corvette and didn’t match the prestige of its European counterparts, much to American displeasure.